talandaw/CST438_GroupProject/README.md

 ## The What

-This is to be updated when the goals of the project have been decided on by the team.
+This section is for test files, verifying if this updates based on branch being shown or not.

 ## The How